erasersleeve/README-Generator/ReadMe.md

     >npm i

   ## Usage
-  To launch the application run node index.js from the command line
+  From the command line run index.js to launch application.
   ## License
-  APACHE 2.0
+  GPL 3.0
   ## Contributing
-  Please make a pull request or contact me directly (Contact information below)
+  Please make a pull request or contact me directly (information below).
   ## Tests
   To run tests, run the following command: